 Filing a Complaint for Psychological Harassment

-Unionized employees - check what your union contract says (e.g., file a grievance).
+Unionized employees - check what your collective agreement says (e.g., file a grievance).

 Other employees and managers - contact the CNESST within 2 years of the last incident of harassment.